FZU-N/URWKV/README.md

 ### 🔧 Training Notes

-- **Training stability:** Instability observed in some training runs may be related to the CUDA environment or version compatibility.
+* **Training stability:** Instability observed in some training runs may be related to the CUDA environment or version compatibility.
 The cause has not yet been confirmed, and this issue remains under investigation.
-If you encounter it, please record your CUDA and PyTorch versions and GPU model to help with troubleshooting.

-- **Hyperparameter tuning:** Since we haven't done extensive hyperparameter tuning, you are encouraged to explore better configurations to potentially improve performance.
+* **Hyperparameter tuning:** Since we haven't done extensive hyperparameter tuning, you are encouraged to explore better configurations to potentially improve performance.

 ## Citation